rhiannonmcn/Harry-Potter-Quiz/README.md

 ## A Harder Difficulty/End Game Content

-* Have a level that creates a question index from the entire question pool, but if the user get's one question wrong, their score is saved at that point and they have to start from the beginning again, but the question pool has been randomly shuffled so they wont start with the first question.
-They wont be limited to just 10 questions but will have the chance to go through all the questions if they can get them all correct.
-This type of functionality offers long term usability, as with dedicated question pools and question numbers answered, the score can only go so high as the 10 questions right can give you.
+* Have a option that creates a question index in random order from the entire question pool, but if the user get's one question wrong, their score is saved at that point and they have to start from the beginning again, but the question pool has been randomly shuffled so they wont start with the same first question.
+They wont be limited to just 10 questions but will have the chance to go through all the questions and see if they can get them all correct.
+This type of functionality offers long term usability, as with the current dedicated question pools and question numbers answered, the score can only go so high as the 10 questions right can give you.

 ## Global Highscores

-* Instead of saving the high scores locally, saving the scores on a global level will raise the level of engagement with the quiz application, as users could compete against other people qhile accessing the application from different devices.
+* Instead of saving the high scores locally, saving the scores on a global level will raise the level of engagement with the quiz application, as users could compete against other people while accessing the site from different devices.

 [Back to top](<#contents>)